ghiscoding/aurelia-slickgrid/README.md

 <a href='https://ko-fi.com/ghiscoding' target='_blank'><img height='32' style='border:0px;height:32px;' src='https://az743702.vo.msecnd.net/cdn/kofi3.png?v=0' border='0' alt='Buy Me a Coffee at ko-fi.com' />

 ## Wiki / Documentation
 The Wikis is where you'll find all the documentation and instructions for the lib, so please consult the [Aurelia-Slickgrid - Wiki](https://github.com/ghiscoding/aurelia-slickgrid/wiki) before opening any new issue.
-The [Wiki - HOWTO](https://github.com/ghiscoding/aurelia-slickgrid/wiki/HOWTO--Step-by-Step) is a great place to start with.
+The [Docs - Quick Start](https://ghiscoding.gitbook.io/aurelia-slickgrid/getting-started/quick-start) is a great place to start with.

 ### Latest News & Releases
 Check out the [Releases](https://github.com/ghiscoding/aurelia-slickgrid/releases) section for all latest News & Releases.